DanRunfola/dataSecChallenge/Twitter/DataSet.md

  # How to download a Dataset

-In the start of the event every one will be given access to one private github repository which contains data.
-To download data log into [Github]().
-Once you've logged in, navigate to the repositories and select the "Twitter"-named repository there.
-After clicking, you'll see an interface similar to the one below.
+To download datasets visit [Kaggle Competition](http://www.kaggle.com/competitions/wmcci).
+Once you've visited the site, navigate to the Data and scroll down a bit where you will see "Download All" button which will be on down right side of the page .
+You'll see an interface similar to the one below.

 ![](https://user-images.githubusercontent.com/51315286/211608869-2267959c-a4e1-4ccd-b493-f1c740918daf.png)

-First click on code and the click on download.zip which will download the zip folder on your local system.
-After downloading a zip file, unpack it and save it somewhere you can access it later.
+When you click Download All it will ask you to sign in, please sign in.
+If you guys not registered over Kaggle please do it over here [Kaggle Registration](https://www.kaggle.com/).
+Once you signin you would be able download the data.